techidaily/site-win11-tips/source/_posts/revising-wi-fi-connection-protocols-ensuring-full-action-compliance.md

 4. You should now be able to see a list of troubleshooters offered by Windows.
 Locate the Internet connection troubleshooter and click on the **Run** button for it.
 ![Internet Connection Troubleshooter in the Settings menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/internet-connection-troubleshooter.jpg)
 5. Wait for the troubleshooter to complete its scan and once done, check if a problem is identified.
 If it is, click on the **Apply this fix** option.
 You can also apply a solution manually.
-6. In case the troubleshooter fails to identify the culprit, click on **Close the troubleshooter** option and move to the next method below.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+6. In case the troubleshooter fails to identify the culprit, click on **Close the troubleshooter** option and move to the next method below.

 ## 4\.
 Disable Fast Startup